docandrew/gembrowse/README.md

 ## Bookmarks File

-Gemini will look for a file called `bookmarks.gmi` in the same folder it is running in.
+Gemini will look for a file called `.gembrowse-bookmarks.gmi` in your home folder.
 You can specify a different bookmarks folder with the `-b` option if you want to keep your bookmarks in a Dropbox folder or Git dotfiles repo or something like that to sync across devices.